md5/docker-reportr-dashboard/README.md

 The default database name is `reportr`.
 If Docker links are being used, the database name can be changed by specifying the `REPORTR_DB_NAME` environment variable.
-Otherise, the database name should e set directly as part of the `MONGODB_URL` environment variable.
+Otherwise, the database name should e set directly as part of the `MONGODB_URL` environment variable.